llvm/llvm-project/llvm/docs/AdvancedBuilds.rst

 This process uses any source files under the perf-training directory as training data as long as the source files are marked up with LIT-style RUN lines.

-After it finishes you can use “find . -name clang.profdata” to find it, but it should be at a path something like:
+After it finishes you can use :code:`find . -name clang.profdata` to find it, but it should be at a path something like:

 .. code-block:: console